Disclaimer: This 46-Miles of Vermont Gravel, Including a Class 4 Road recap contains affiliate links…

 • • Ride with GPS: Link to turn-by-turn navigation cue sheet

-• • Location: West Windsor and Woodstock, Maine
+• • Location: West Windsor and Woodstock, Vermont

 • • Course Type: Loop